MicrosoftDocs/patterns-practices/patterns-practices/guide/deploying-prism-in-silverlight-applications.md

     Adding the remote modules as Silverlight applications

+    > [!NOTE]
-    **Note:** To avoid cross-domain call issues, the remote modules' XAP files should be located on the same domain as the main application; when deployed like this, the <strong>Ref</strong> property on the ModuleCatalog should be a Uniform Resource Identifier (URI) relative to the main XAP file location on the web server.
+> To avoid cross-domain call issues, the remote modules' XAP files should be located on the same domain as the main application; when deployed like this, the <strong>Ref</strong> property on the ModuleCatalog should be a Uniform Resource Identifier (URI) relative to the main XAP file location on the web server.

 In addition to publishing or locating the XAP files in the hosting website, the hosting web page will need to refer to the shell application XAP file in its object tag source parameter.
 Because the hosting page should be part of the same site that the XAP files are placed in for cross-domain reasons, the path specified in the host page should be a relative path.